 If your garbage disposal seems to have kicked the bucket, you'll need to figure out whether you can repair or replace it

-Your garbage disposal is supposed to be a super helper in the kitchen, grinding up scraps from your tuna sandwich lunch and making clean-up a breeze.
-After many years of hard work, though, it might start to show its age, indicating it’s time for you to replace your machine and start fresh.
-However, sometimes, it can be salvaged—so how do you know if you should be repairing or replacing your garbage disposal entirely?
+Your garbage disposal is supposed to be a super helper in the kitchen, grinding up scraps from your tuna sandwich lunch and making cleanup a breeze.
+After many years of hard work, though, it might show its age, indicating it’s time for you to replace your machine and start fresh.
+However, sometimes it’s possible to salvage it—so how do you know if you should repair or replace your garbage disposal?

 Before you call the plumber for the umpteenth time, here are six problems that can plague your garbage disposal and whether repairing or replacing it is the best course of action.

 If you’ve made sure it's plugged in (we know, we know), tried resetting it, checked the circuit breaker and wiring, and your machine is still not turning on, it may be beyond repair.
 However, before spending $150 to $950—the average cost to replace a garbage disposal, depending on the model you buy and labor cost—it may be a good idea to have it inspected and diagnosed by a local garbage disposal pro.
 A pro can identify the issue and recommend changing a part before replacing the entire unit when possible.

 2. It Leaks Often

 Find yourself frequently cleaning up puddles near your disposal?
 There might be cracks in the unit (common from regular use), a sign letting you know when it’s time to replace your garbage disposal.
 Double-check that all mounting bolts are tightly in place to confirm this is the case.
 Tightening them could be a simple fix.